ert485/sublime-spintools/README.md

 Copyright for modifications in this fork are held by Erik Tetland, 2016

-Copyright for work before this fork are held by Brant Wedel, 2013
+Copyright for work before this fork is held by Brant Wedel, 2013

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.